Terms and conditions for those who are undertaking Advanced Teacher Status (ATS) in the fifth cohort.

 5.5.
 The length of the extension will be no more than three months after the original submission deadline and will be determined on a case-by-case basis.

 5.6.
-The member should apply for an extension ahead of the submission deadline by email to firstname.lastname@example.org.
+The member should apply for an extension ahead of the submission deadline by email to firstname.lastname@example.org, no later than six weeks before the deadline.
 When they have been prevented from submitting a request before the submission deadline by the same unforeseen event, they can apply for an extension up to five working days after the submission deadline.

 5.7.
 When a request for an extension is made before the submission deadline, efforts will be made by SET to respond to the request before that deadline, wherever possible.